pandas-dev/pandas/doc/source/user_guide/missing_data.rst

    reindexed[crit.fillna(False)]
    reindexed[crit.fillna(True)]

-Pandas provides a nullable integer dtype, but you must explicitly request it when creating the series or column.
+pandas provides a nullable integer dtype, but you must explicitly request it when creating the series or column.
 Notice that we use a capital "I" in the ``dtype="Int64"``.